s07641069/connectedhomeip/examples/lighting-app/telink/README.md

 **Blue** LED shows current state of lightbulb

-**White** LED used to identify the device.
-The LED starts blinking evenly (500 ms on/500 ms off) when the Identify command of the Identify cluster is received.
+**Green** LED used to identify the device.
+The LED starts blinking evenly (200 ms on/200 ms off) when the Identify command of the Identify cluster is received.
 The command's argument can be used to specify the duration of the effect.

 ### CHIP tool commands